 - The Christian teacher, empowered and inspired by the Holy Spirit, guides and nurtures students through instruction, admonition and personal example.
 The Christian teacher seeks to encourage the spiritual development of students since this is the foundation for their academic, social and personal growth (Colossians1:28; Proverbs 1:7).

 - Christian education occurs as the Holy Spirit works effectively in the hearts and minds of the students.
 Through general revelation students learn of God and His world (Acts 14:17; Romans1:18-20).
 Special revelation and regeneration are regarded as essential components of Christian education because a personal relationship with Jesus Christ provides students with the ability to view life from a Biblical perspective (I Corinthians 2:14, see our value ‘HEART’).

 - Christian education involves training the whole child and encompasses the study of his or her whole world.
 God has created all students with unique talents as well as particular developmental growth patterns.
 Therefore, the learning process is enhanced as teachers utilize varied teaching strategies and instructional environments (Psalm 139:13-15; Romans 12:4-8, see our value ‘MIND’).

 - Excellence in the quality of education offered to children brings glory to God and provides a compelling witness to our neighbors (Philippians 1:9-11).

-We are a private, fully accredited school (7th-8th grades) – offering Christian education from preschool to 8th Grade.
+We are a private, ACSI member school – offering Christian education from preschool to 8th Grade.